sridhar47/Modules/logger/README.md

-# debugger
+# logger

->The official and beta Jails debugger.
+>The official and beta Jails logger.

 >**Version** :`0.1.1`